sebkaster/CarND-LaneLines-P1/writeup.md

 * If a pixel gradient value is below the lower threshold, then it is rejected.
 * If the pixel gradient is between the two thresholds, then it will be accepted only if it is connected to a pixel that is above the upper threshold.

-One issue with Canny edge detection algorithm is that we need to specify a high threshold and a low threshold.
+One issue is that we need to specify a high threshold and a low threshold.
 The selection of those threshold values affect the quality of the detected edge greatly.
 Therefore, I decided to select the two thresholds automatically.
 I calculated the thresholds based on the median intensity in the grayscale image.
 The lower threshold is `0.66 * median_intensity` and the upper one `1.33 * median_intensity` accordingly.
+The detected edges are shown in Fig. 5.

 ![Example Image](examples/edges.jpg)
 **Figure 5** - Canny Edge Detection

 #### 6. Region of Interest

-As can be seen there are many edges detected by Canny but this is actually not we want as it contains not important sections of the image like the sky, hills, and other lanes.
+As can be seen in Fig. 5 there are many edges detected by Canny but this is actually not we want as it contains not important sections of the image like the sky, hills, and other lanes.
 Thus, I defined a region of interest (ROI).
 This region of interest is a polygon constructed based on the shape of the input image.
 The region of interest for our example image can be seen in the image below (in green).

 ![Example Image](examples/roi_mask.jpg)
 **Figure 6** - ROI Mask on Input Image

 This region of interest is applied on the detected edges.
-Edges outside this region are excluded:
+Edges outside this region are excluded, see Fig. 7.

 ![Example Image](examples/roi_mask_applied.jpg)
 **Figure 7** - ROI Mask Applied on Edges